-- Organizing information into a flow chart or mind map.
+- Organizing information into a flow chart, mind map or concept map.

-- Practice different methods of completing research and using specified citation styles to reference resources.
+- Practicing different methods of completing research and using specified citation styles to reference resources.

 - Reviewing online note-taking tools such as Evernote.

-- Review online source organization and citation tools, such as Zotero.
+- Reviewing online source organization and citation tools, such as Zotero.

 What are some examples of grading criteria for information management?

-- In foundational level assignments or courses, students can be evaluated on their ability to identify where information is found, define quality information, sort information, cite sources properly, and identify credible sources.
+- In foundational level courses and assignments, students can be evaluated on their ability to identify where information was found, define quality information, sort information, cite sources properly, and identify credible sources.

-- In intermediate level assignments or courses, students can be evaluated on their ability to choose effective information for the level of learning/assignment, compile information that will support a point of view, assess the type of information needed, prioritize information based on credibility, use a variety of tools and/or techniques to locate and organize information, and locate scholarly and reliable information.
+- In intermediate level courses and assignments, students can be evaluated on their ability to choose effective information for the level of learning/assignment, compile information that will support a point of view, assess the type of information needed, prioritize information based on credibility, use a variety of tools and/or techniques to locate and organize information, and locate scholarly and reliable information.